z-a-f/blog/timespace_complexity/do_the_math/while_loop.md

 <!--sec data-title="Solution" data-id="solution" data-show=false ces-->
  Time: $$O(log_2N)$$

  First, we note that `a += i` is a constant time so we can exclude it from the analysis.
 Second, note that at every iteration of the `while` loop the value `i` is divided by 2.
+Because `i` is an integer, once it reaches value of 1, it will be the last iteration.
 <!--endsec-->